 Results

 To demonstrate the application of proteiNorm and the interpretation of results, we analyzed proteomic data from the 18 samples (additional information in section 2.5).
 First, the raw peptide file produced by MaxQuant is uploaded and filtered using the “top3” method [5] and then exported as filtered proteinGroups file.
 Next, the newly created and filtered proteinGroups file is uploaded (alternatively, the unfiltered raw proteinGroups file generated by MaxQuant can be uploaded) and the corresponding meta-data is specified including treatment group, batch number and an optional custom name (as shown in Table 1).
 Next, pooled samples were unselected and therefore excluded from the subsequent evaluation.
 No additional samples were excluded, because no sample was identified as an outlier sample or a sample with poor quality based on the intensity distributions and the PCA plot.
 In our example data set a batch effect is more prevalent in the raw peptide data compared to the filtered proteinGroups data (not shown).
 Afterwards, the performance of each normalization method is evaluated.
 Therefore the following figures are inspected (Figure 2): (A) Total intensity, (B) PCA, (C) Intragroup Correlation, (D) Correlation heatmap, (E) PCV, (F) PEV, (G) PMAD, and (H) LogRatio density.
-Subpanel A, B and D visualize the total intensity, PCA and correlation heatmap of the cyclic loess normalization, respectively (subpanels A, B and D of the remaining normalization methods not shown, as they produced similar results).
+Panels A, B and D visualize the total intensity, PCA and correlation heatmap of the cyclic loess normalization, respectively (panels A, B and D of the remaining normalization methods not shown, as they produced similar results).

 The total intensity of each sample after applying cyclic loess normalization is nearly indistinguishable (Figure 2A) and the remaining normalization methods produced very similar results (not shown).
 Near identical sums of intensities are to be expected, unless a treatment is expected to have a major impact on a subset of the most abundant proteins.
 Subpanel B of Figure 2 shows the PCA figure of the cyclic loess normalization (remaining normalization methods not shown, because of similar results) and demonstrates a stronger separation of cell lines after normalization, while the cell-line-treatment combination cluster tighter than before normalizing.
 Figure 2C compares the pairwise correlation within cell-line-treatment combinations of the normalization methods.
 High intragroup correlation values indicate high correlation of replicates within a cell-line-treatment combination and are desirable.
 All pairwise correlation are presented in a clustered heatmap (Figure 2D).
 The highest correlations are observed among samples from the same cell-line with either no treatment or treatment.
 The next strongest correlations are demonstrated between treated and untreated samples from the same cell-line.
 The second weakest correlations are produced by samples from different cell-lines with the same treatment, which are also samples within the same batch.
 Samples originating from different cell-lines with different treatment (in different batches) exhibited the weakest correlation.
 Figure 2’s subpanel E, F and G compare different measurements of intragroup variations (PCV, PEV and PMAD, respectively) for different normalization methods.
 Small values are desirable here as they indicate limited variation of sample replicates.
-It can be observed that all evaluated normalization methods produced similar results, with cyclic loess normalization ranking among the bester performing methods.
-In subpanel H of Figure 2 the density distribution of log2-ratios are compared for each normalization methods.
+It can be observed that all evaluated normalization methods produced similar results, with cyclic loess normalization ranking among the better performing methods.
+In panel H of Figure 2 the density distribution of log2-ratios are compared for each normalization methods.
 For our example data set no differences are apparent among the different normalization methods.
 Unless an unbalanced regulation (primarily up- or down-regulation) of the data is to be expected, the densities should be centered around zero.
 Deviations of the density center from zero can potentially indicate biases in the normalized data.